Frequently Asked Questions

 What sort of people go to Sunseed?
 All sorts!
 And all ages – from babies to our so-far oldest visitor at the grand age of 87.
 Children are welcome, with a supervising adult (volunteers between the ages of 16 to 18 should provide consent from a parent or guardian if volunteering without them).
 Everyone is linked by a common interest in the environment and sustainable living, but beyond that, there’s a huge range of interests and characters.
-One of the best parts of Sunseed for many people is the opportunity to get to know people you may otherwise not have met.
+One of the best parts of Sunseed for many people is the opportunity to get to know people you may otherwise not have met and it is a wonderful cultural experience

 How long do people usually stay for?
 Some people stay for two weeks; others for 6 months or more.
 Many would say that the longer you stay, the more you get out of the project.
 We recommend that people stay for at least two weeks – it can be difficult to understand everything that’s happening in less time.